 My blood, but none from thee."

 "He tenderly strips off my reeking, tattered armor.
 “Don’t worry child, I’m here and Satan is fled this place.”
-Gently the Lord of lords, the King of kings, bathes my aching spiritual wounds with His tender pity and binds them with His gracious compassion and He's speaking while He strengthens; "You will fight with yourself on other battlefields but, through Me, you'll win again".
+Gently the Lord of lords, the King of kings, the God above all gods bathes my aching spiritual wounds with His tender pity and binds them with His gracious compassion and He's speaking while He strengthens; "You will fight with yourself on other battlefields but, through Me, you'll win again".

 With matchless grace He gives me a transfusion of His own blood and I'm new again, cleansed and already healing.
 He whispers into the ear of my soul; “I’ll protect you while you heal and when you are well again you’ll be stronger than you’ve ever been.
 I’ll give you a brand new set of armor and a stronger, better sword of the Spirit which is the word of God with which to fight.”
 Then, just before He leaves, with unsearchable tender pity and boundless love, Jesus gives me a long, long renewing drink from His cup of blessing.